ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 This means that a DNS Tree Walk to discover an Organizational Domain might start at any of the following locations:

-* The name created by prepending the label "\_dmarc" to the RFC5322.From domain of the email message being evaluated.
+* The domain found in the RFC5322.From header of the email message being evaluated.
-* The name created by prepending the label "\_dmarc" to the RFC5321.MailFrom domain if there is an SPF pass result for the message being evaluated.
+* The domain found in the RFC5321.MailFrom header if there is an SPF pass result for the message being evaluated.
-* The name created by prepending the label "\_dmarc" to any DKIM d= domain if there is a DKIM pass result for that domain for the message being evaluated.
+* Any DKIM d= domain if there is a DKIM pass result for that domain for the message being evaluated.

 Note: There is no need to perform Tree Walk searches for Organizational Domains under any of the following conditions: